hamsof/Attendance-script/README.md

 ```
 For testing and educational purposes only.
 Use at your own risk.
 I'm not responsible for any misuse of this tool.
 ```

+# Future
+- We can even automate this process of creating the lambda and setting up the event through AWS SDK but its a tech debt xD :)

 # Great hamsof